stammen/vlcdemo/README.md

     "C:\Program Files (x86)\Windows Kits\10\bin\x86\MakeAppx.exe" pack /p .\VLC.appx /d .\AppX /l
     ```

 1. You will need to sign the VLC.appx file with a certificate.
 Use the following commands to generate the certificate files.
+Do not add a password to the certificate.

     ```console
     "C:\Program Files (x86)\Windows Kits\10\bin\x86\MakeCert.exe" -r -h 0 -n "CN=vlc" -eku 1.3.6.1.5.5.7.3.3 -pe -sv vlc.pvk vlc.cer